andreafuturi/gitmini/README.md

 <img src="https://i.imgur.com/g9YTtMF.png" alt="git meme" width="300px" height="auto">

-GitMini is a minimal collection of intuitive git aliases that make developers' workflow much easier.
+GitMini is a powerful tool that simplify your Git workflow.
+It revolves around the concept of tickets, which are commonly used to organize and track work progress in Software Development.

-Its main purpose is to automate different tasks in Git, allowing developers to focus on coding rather than managing their repositories.
+With intuitive commands and clever automation, GitMini simplifies common Git tasks, allowing developers to focus on coding rather than managing their repositories.
 GitMini doesn't replace Git or remove any of its functionalities; it just provides a simplified way to interact with it.

-It works independently of branches, meaning you can use it in any branch, although it is primarily tested and intended for use on the master branch.

-GitMini revolves around the concept of Tickets, which are commonly used to organize and track work progress in Software Development.
+Say goodbye to complex Git commands and hello to productivity!

 ## Usage